tooth2/Bike-Sharing-Prediction/README.md

 	For instance, query like "2012-10-30 washington d.c." in Google returns related results to Hurricane Sandy.
 Some of the important events are identified in [1].
 Therefore the data can be used for validation of anomaly or event detection algorithms as well.

 **Data set**
+This dataset has the number of riders for each hour of each day from January 1 2011 to December 31 2012.
+The number of riders is split between casual and registered, summed up in the cnt column.
+Looking at the data characteristics, there are information about temperature, humidity, and windspeed, all of which are likely affecting the number of riders.
 - hour.csv : bike sharing counts aggregated on hourly basis.
 Records: 17379 hours
 - day.csv - bike sharing counts aggregated on daily basis.
 Records: 731 days